assyrianic/LibModSys/README.md

 -- Plugins can optionally **[Un]Lock** (prevents other plugin's except `SharedMap` creator/owner plugin from deleting the property) and/or **[Un]Freeze** (prevents other plugin's except `SharedMap` creator/owner plugin from changing the property data).
 -- `SharedMap`s are more type safe than normal `StringMap`s and allow you to get the length of an array or string of a property!
 -- `SharedMap`s are safe to share and impossible to destroy/clear from other plugins that didn't initialize the `SharedMap`!
+-- `SharedMap`s can cache functions and can be invoked via prop of the function and uses an argument parsing string.

 ## How To Use